 Visit a museum on one of their free days

-Most museums offer free admission at least once monthly so locals and families can enjoy the arts without spending a fortune.
-These museums offer free admission on the first Thursday of every month (September 5):
+Most Seattle museums offer free admission at least once a month so locals and families can enjoy the arts without spending a fortune.
+These museums offer free admission on the first Thursday of every month (September 4):

 - Seattle Art Museum